 Disrupting Harmful Cycles

 Over 80% of child abuse cases are due to neglect- a parent’s inability to provide for a child’s basic needs.
 Many of these parents are living in poverty, lack adequate education and parenting skills, have experienced an unplanned pregnancy, or are battling an addiction.
 With the help of a loving community and adequate support, families can be restored prior to DFPS intervention.
-We are proud to champion the work of these local organizations who provide opportunities for families to flourish.

 Engaging the Foster Care System Holistically

 Local communities provide vital support for children and families impacted by the foster care system.
 These include congregations, support groups, parent night out events, tangible needs closets, and other nonprofits.
 Find helpful resources near your family on the map provided.